 Joanne acquires for the Routledge Mental Health list and actively commissions in the areas of Counselling, Psychotherapy, Clinical Psychology, Eating Disorders, and Arts Therapies.
 She publishes cutting-edge titles in a variety of formats including professional texts, textbooks, and self-help.

 Susannah Frearson acquires for the Routledge Mental Health list.
 She actively commissions in the areas of analytical psychology, Jungian studies, and coaching, as well as the ISPS (International Society for Psychological and Social Approaches to Psychosis) series.
-She publishes in a variety of formats including professional texts, edited collections, academic studies, and handbooks.
+She publishes in a variety of formats including professional texts, edited collections, academic studies, short-form (Focus) titles, and handbooks.

-Heidi Lee commissions academically rigorous and groundbreaking research across all sub-disciplines in the areas of Education, Psychology and Mental Health.
+Heidi Lowther commissions academically rigorous and groundbreaking research across all sub-disciplines in the areas of Education, Psychology and Mental Health.
 She is interested in receiving proposals for research monographs, edited collections and Routledge Focus titles.